U.S. Center for World Mission: History

-In 1974, the Institute of International Studies arose out of a need not only to train people as missionaries but also to provide an intensive foundation on what is happening in the world and what needs to happen.
-It is now called the "Perspectives on the World Christian Movement", or "Perspectives" for short.
-With over 100,000 alumni in North America alone, the course covers information crucial to any person interested in "God's global purposes" and has said to be a "life changing experience" for many who have taken it.

-Building on these ministries, the Winters founded the U.S. Center for World Mission in 1976 in a few rented offices on the 17-acre campus of Pasadena Nazarene College.
-Their purpose was to pull people together to concentrate on the unreached people.
+Spouses Ralph D. Winter (1924-2009) and Roberta Winter (1930-2001) founded the U.S. Center for World Mission in 1976 in a few rented offices on the campus of Pasadena Nazarene College.
+Their purpose was to pull people together to concentrate on the unreached people groups.
+The campus had previously hosted the Nazarene University Pasadena campus, and earlier the Pacific Bible College and Pasadena College (1897-1976).

-The U.S. Center went on to purchase the campus which was up for sale at that time.
-They were involved in a bidding war with the Church Universal and Triumphant.
+When the Pasadena Nazarene College campus was up for sale, the U.S. Center engaged in a bidding war with the Church Universal and Triumphant, which the U.S. Center won.
 The money came primarily through small gifts of individual Christians around the country, and through the efforts of televangelist Dr. William Davis who promoted the project on national television and traveled across the country to meet personally with wealthy Christian donors.
 The final payment for the campus was made in 1988.

-The efforts to establish the U.S. Center have also led to the development of a wide-ranging movement to the frontiers of mission that now involves thousands of people and hundreds of missions organizations.
-The Center seeks to serve this growing movement with resources, information, and strategic insights that can help the movement grow and effectively reach all the unreached peoples.
+The Center sought to serve the mission movement with resources, information, and strategic insights to the movement grow and effectively reach all the unreached peoples.
 In 2015, the US Center was renamed the Venture Center.

+The Venture Center and its affiliated ministries were run by members of Frontier Ventures, which was founded by Ralph D. Winter.
+In 2019 the center was sold as part of Frontier Ventures' move to a decentralized model.

+Legacy

+Archives of the center now reside at the Ralph D. Winter Research Center.
+Many Christian ministries had their genesis at the center or resided for a season before moving on to new locations throughout the world.